surbhiagarwal1601/avd_automation/README.md

 > Add-AzureADGroupMember -ObjectId $GroupObjectId.ObjectId -RefObjectId $UserObjectId.ObjectId
 ```

 ## Service Principal

 These are the Service Principals used in the Solution

 * Azure Virtual Desktop service principal (Has role for Start VM on Connect)
 * DevOps Deployment Service Principal
+* Automation RunAs Connection Service Principal.
+[See Create RunAs Connection](.tests/automation_account_run_as_account/create_runas_account.ps1)
+    * Generate password called selfSignedCertPassword value of ToBase64String(New-Guid + '=')
+    * Submit Request for New Identity
+        * Request for Cert Authn using a certificate with the supplied secret
+        * Request the ApplicationId and CertificateThumbprint

 # DevOps Enablement (GitHub Actions)